flyteorg/flyte/rsts/concepts/execution_timeline.rst

 **This is one of the latencies that the core team is working on optimizing**

-Overview of various latencies in flytepropeller
+Overview of various latencies in FlytePropeller
 =================================================

 ===================================  ==================================================================================================================================